buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Custom Resource Definition for a PKI](diagrams/04_operator_entities_pki.puml){#fig:04_operator_entities_pki}

 {@fig:04_operator_entities_pki} shows the definition for a PKI.
 When the operator fires up, it checks if a PKI already exists.
 If not, the operator shall create a PKI such that at most one PKI exists for the mesh.
 The specification contains the container image, a port, and a (Kubernetes-)secret-name.
 The port defines on which port the PKI will be available for `/ca` and `/csr` calls and the secret name is a reference to a Kubernetes secret.
-The secret is used to store the serialnumber, ca certificate, and private key for the PKI.
+The secret is used to store the serial number, ca certificate, and private key for the PKI.
 The status of the entity shall be updated by the Operator when a PKI is deployed to the cluster.
 It must contain the DNS address on which the PKI will be reachable.

 #### Mesh Participant

 ![Custom Resource Definition for a Mesh Participant](diagrams/04_operator_entities_participant.puml){#fig:04_operator_entities_participant}

 The mesh participant in {@fig:04_operator_entities_participant} enables developers to actually participate in the distributed authentication mesh by defining a deployment and a service.
 The specification contains the reference to the targeted Kubernetes deployment as well as the Kubernetes service.
 The target port enables the Operator to correctly configure the Envoy proxy and adjusting the service.
-The two properties for `Env` and `Args` enable the Operator to setup the translator that is injected as a sidecar into the deployment.
+The two properties for `Env` and `Args` enable the Operator to set up the translator that is injected as a sidecar into the deployment.
 It may contain additional environment variables and/or command-line arguments that are attached to the translator.
 This could be used to configure a translator that needs special information about a user repository or something similar.

 ```yaml
 apiVersion: wirepact.ch/v1alpha1